 I wanted to make sure the peg board stayed organized, so I used colored Sharpies to outline each tool!
 I started by outlining each tool in pencil — I wanted to make sure I had a template before I went all permanent marker on this thing!

 Then it was outline time!
 Remember back when Sharpies were just red, black, and blue?
 There are now so many more colors than I realized!
-Luckily, all Sharpie Fine and Ultra Fine markers and highlighters are currently on sale at Staples, while supplies last.

 You need that teal Sharpie in your life.
 Trust me.